tslearn-team/tslearn/tslearn/docs/user_guide/matrix-profile.rst

 Matrix Profile
 ==============

-The Matrix Profile, :math:`MP`, is a new time series that can be calculated based on an input time series :math:`T` and a subsequence length :math:`m`. :math:`MP_i` corresponds to the minimal distance from the query subsequence :math:`T_{i\rightarrow i+m}` to :math:`T` [1]_.
+The Matrix Profile, :math:`MP`, is a new time series that can be calculated based on an input time series :math:`T` and a subsequence length :math:`m`. :math:`MP_i` corresponds to the minimal distance from the query subsequence :math:`T_{i\rightarrow i+m}` to any subsequence in :math:`T` [1]_.
 As the distance from the query subsequence to itself will be equal to zero, :math:`T_{i-\frac{m}{4}\rightarrow i+\frac{m}{4}}` is considered as an exclusion zone.
-In order to construct the Matrix Profile, a distance profile which is similar to the distance calculation used to transform time series into their shapelet-transform space, is calculated for each subsequence, as illustrated below:
+In order to construct the Matrix Profile, a distance profile which is :ref:`similar to the distance calculation used to transform time series into their shapelet-transform space <shapelets.rst>`, is calculated for each subsequence, as illustrated below:

 .. figure:: ../../_images/sphx_glr_plot_distance_and_matrix_profile_001.svg
     :width: 80%
     :align: center

-    For each segment, the distances to all subsequences of the time series are calculated and the minimal distance that not corresponds to the original location of the segment (where the distance is zero) is returned.
+    For each segment, the distances to all subsequences of the time series are calculated and the minimal distance that does not correspond to the original location of the segment (where the distance is zero) is returned.

 Implementation